grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ### **Preliminary results**

 The project was aimed at exploring attributes used to describe female nurses on 4chan and how such attributes contribute to a negative construction of female nurses as non-heroes.
 I used data from a 4chan archive to create a data frame with 116 threads including more than 14 000 comments revolving around the topic of nurses.
-Although the project was informed by many of the 116 threads, the thorough analysis focused on three main examples (Thread A, B, and C. The analysis of the first example thread was concerned with the nurse reduced to a female body, the second with the incapability and desire of attention attributed to nurses and the third with the 4chan community's discussion of the necessity of nurses and their status as heroes.
-While each of the three threads were written from a specific angle they all display numerous attempts of diminishing the female nurse, mostly as a way of disclaiming her status as a (potential) hero.
+Although the project was informed by many of the 116 threads, the thorough analysis focused on three main examples (named thread A, B, and C).
+The analysis of the first example thread was concerned with the nurse reduced to a female body, the second with the incapability and desire of attention attributed to nurses, and the third with the 4chan community's discussion of the necessity of nurses.
+While each of the three threads were written from a specific angle they all display numerous attempts of diminishing the female nurse, mostly as a way of disclaiming her status as a hero.

 The most striking aspect of thread A are the two pairs of contrast used to reduce female nurses into female bodies.
 The post claims nurses to be lonely to the point of suicide and thereby not fulfilling their natural given task as gene pools for reproduction.
-They are an example of working women who neglect their role as nurturing mothers in a white supremacist society.
+They are examples of working women who neglect their role as nurturing mothers in a white supremacist society.
 These women are thus not only considered a tool for survival of the human species; their bodies are politicized as means towards a racist end.
 In the comments a further pair of contrast is introduced.
 Nurses are described as "bitches" and "sloots", and are contrasted by the figure of the housewife.

-Thread B is more concerned with degrading the concept of heroism.
-It is claimed that nurses are women who are too unintelligent to become doctors, and the conclusion from this assumption seems to be that anything (and anyone) could become a national heroes.
-"National hero" is in other words a worthless attribution.
+Thread B is more concerned with disqualifying the concept of heroism.
+Nurses are claimed to be women who are too unintelligent to become doctors, and the conclusion from this assumption seems to be that anything (and anyone) could become a national hero.
+The term "National hero" is in other words a worthless attribution.
 The analyzed comments on the post expand on this narrative by framing nurses as bullies desiring glory and sex.
-The thread thus displays an interesting contradiction between the unintelligent nurse and the manipulative nurse exploiting her position for attention sexual relations.
+The thread thus displays an interesting contradiction between the unintelligent nurse and the manipulative nurse exploiting her position for attention and sexual relations.

 The post in thread C is an exception to the many anti-nurse posts in the data frame.
 Nurses are portrayed as necessary, knowledgeable, and hard-working.
 Some comments undermine the post and it is claimed that nurses are "unironically heroes".
 The need for an adjective like "unironically" is a consequence of the ironically distorted meaning of the term "hero" in the /pol/ discourse on nurses.
 While some comments argue that nurses are important yet attention-seeking, others insist that nurses are selfish and unintelligent "attention whores".
 In one sense the circle is ended the comment that claims that nurses are indeed heroes, but only because we live in a sick society that is dependent nurses.
 Once society rises again, it is claimed, "the hero demand for nurses will collapse".